 Most recently, he has begun to populate interiors with modeled figures (akin to the notion of sculpture) in various poses with elaborate vistas of architectural designs in the distance.

 Today, Krasnyansky’s works—both his cityscapes and expressive Surrealist figures—have been exhibited around the world.
 Krasnyansky also designed the Greco-Roman façade for Park West Gallery’s headquarters in Southfield, Michigan, in 2001.

 An exhaustive catalog raisonné of Krasnyansky’s body of work was published in the book “Krasnyansky” in 2013.
 The book chronicles Krasnyansky’s life and artwork, features hundreds of images, and includes original commentary from the artist, Eleanor M. Hight, Ph.D., and Morris Shapiro, Gallery Director, Park West Gallery.

-For more information about Krasnyansky and to collect his art, contact our gallery consultants at (800) 521-9654 ext.
+For more information about Anatole Krasnyansky or to collect his art, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
 4 during business hours or firstname.lastname@example.org.